ichswarox/NotionNext/docusaurus/Resources/docs/comp/lut/arnie-watkins-video-luts.md

 Last updated: Oct 24 2025

-# Arnie Watkins Video LUTs - 5 Scene LUT
+# Arnie Watkins Video LUTs

 This is a set of 5 landscape color grading LUTs selected by YouTube and Instagram influencer Arnie Watkins, a photographer, videographer, and professional waterskier.
 These are colorful cinematic LUTs that are excellent for learning and reference, perfect for collection and future use!